bpostance/learn_data_science/README.md

+# Learn Data Science

-### Learning demos and materials from across Statistics, Machine Learning and DataScience
+Learning, demo's and examples from across Statistics, Machine Learning and DataScience